pyconau/2019.pycon-au.org/_talks/4KXFBJL-orchestrating-complex-not-complicated-tasks-using-aws-serverless-and-python.md

 type: talk

 speakers:
-- biography: 'Michael is a Senior Cloud Engineer at Versent in Sydney (AWS consulting partners of the year 2017/18/19).
+- biography: 'Michael is a Senior Cloud Engineer at Versent in Sydney.
 Michael has been coding in Python for 10 years and loves building scalable apps with Python in the cloud.
 Other than being able to drink heroic amounts of coffee, Michael also holds a PhD in Computer Science, is a cyclist and beagle whisperer.

     Michael also likes to share his automation ramblings at [AShinyCloud](https://ashiny.cloud).'